smart-on-fhir/bulk-import/import.md

 ## Overview
 There are diverse use cases for a bulk-level FHIR data import capability -- including server backup/restore, migration of data between FHIR servers and the aggregation of data from multiple sources to create a combined data set.
 For some use cases, a single batch import suffices; for others, the ability to bring in incremental data over time is required.

-This implementation guide compliments the [FHIR Bulk Data Export Operation IG](http://build.fhir.org/ig/HL7/bulk-data/export/index.html).
+This implementation guide complements the [FHIR Bulk Data Export Operation IG](http://build.fhir.org/ig/HL7/bulk-data/export/index.html).

 Servers may wish to address the following activities as part of an import process, however, standardization of them is out of scope for the initial release of this implementation guide:
 - Incorporation of incremental changes